 As they have got older, Baby has had more things to say and I sometimes misinterpret the signal as asking for something else.

 There was another phase where Baby only wanted me to take them to the toilet, and would simply not go if someone else tried.
 They may have even sat there giggling.

 Sometimes Baby isn't into it.
 At these times it is more common that they do need to go than that they don't.
-They sometimes get in a flap while waiting to be brought.
+They sometimes get in a flap while waiting to be brought, as can be the case the leaving the house or getting milk.
 Here are some things I do to address this:

 Offer a boob